Edujugon/PushNotification/readme.md

 ```

 #### Routing Push Notifications
-Just define `routeNotificationForApn` `routeNotificationForFcm` `routeNotificationForGcm` methods on the entity
+Just define `routeNotificationForApn` and/or `routeNotificationForFcm`/`routeNotificationForGcm` methods on the entity
 ```php
 /**
  * Route notifications for the Apn channel.